paycoreio/docs/docs/products/account/index.md

 ## Introduction

-A  **organization**  in PayCore.io can be visualized as a container that holds all the customer information, payment provider accounts, payment & payout data, reports and associated configurations.
-It's the heart of a PayCore.io account and the way it is built and configured determines how your customers are paid, charged and communicated with.
+A  **organization**  in {{custom.company_name}} can be visualized as a container that holds all the customer information, payment provider accounts, payment & payout data, reports and associated configurations.
+It's the heart of a {{custom.company_name}} account and the way it is built and configured determines how your customers are paid, charged and communicated with.
 The kind of access privileges you have on a organization depend on the kind of  **role**  you have as a organization  **member**.
 You can learn more about organization member roles  [here](/account/assess-control/).
-The top-left corner in PayCore.io shows the organization you are working in and allows you to switch to any other one you may have access to.
+The top-left corner in {{custom.company_name}} shows the organization you are working in and allows you to switch to any other one you may have access to.

 ## Organisation settings